A long history of accomplishments in private enterprises…

-- Completed 11 business sale transactions (including 2 S-1 filings, 3 sales to public companies and 2 sales to private equity funds), with $160MM to investors/owners (on $30MM invested)
+Completed 12 business sale transactions (including 2 S-1 filings, 4 sales to public companies and 2 sales to private equity funds), with $172MM to investors/owners (on $31MM invested)

 Areas of Contribution:

-- Capacity to constitute and reconstitute, to make assessments of the organization of commitments and reconstitute them in a more powerful manner
+Capacity to constitute and reconstitute, to make interpretations about an individual’s or enterprise’s organization of commitments and reconstitute them in a more powerful manner.

 To constitute is to bring something into existence.
 The Constitution of the United States is what made us a country.
 Constitution is as close to magic as human beings get.
-Remember when Xerox went from copier company to document management company?
+Remember when Amazon went from being an online book store to the “everything store”?

 What is strategy?
 A plan of action.
-An effective strategy is one that accomplished our intentions and can be executed with the tactics we have available to us.
-A bogus strategy is one that cannot be executed with the tactics we have availble.
+An effective strategy is one that accomplished our intentions and can be executed with the tactics we have available.
+A bogus strategy is one that cannot be executed with our tactics.

-- Continually create new strategies, practices and narratives that are uncommon and operational, in order to produce ...
+Continually create new strategies, practices and narratives in order to produce ...

 new thinking, new possibilities, new commitments, new opportunities, new outcomes and new moods.